Breaking down: Rate-limiter, non-blocking operations, scheduler Go vs Java | Concurrency part 4

 |---|---|---|---|

-| Rate-Limiter | Channels + Ticker | ScheduledExecutorService, Guava | Go makes it easy to implement a simple rate limit; Java often uses ready-made libraries |
+| Rate‑Limiter | Channels + Ticker | ScheduledExecutorService, Guava | Go makes it easy to implement a simple limit, Java often uses ready-made libraries |

-| Non-blocking | select with default, goroutines | poll(), CompletableFuture, asynchronous API | Go has natural non-blocking via channels, while Java requires using specific structures or APIs |
+| Non-blocking | select with default, goroutines | poll(), CompletableFuture, asynchronous APIs | In Go, natural non-blocking through channels, in Java you need to use specific structures or APIs |

-| Scheduler | GMP (goroutine → P → M → OS thread) | ExecutorService and the OS thread pool | Go can create thousands of lightweight goroutines, while Java manages the number of threads better through the thread pool |
+| Scheduler | GMP (goroutine → P → M → OS thread) | ExecutorService and OS thread pool | Go can create thousands of lightweight goroutines, Java is better at managing the number of threads through a pool |

-Worker Pool Example in Go and Java
+Example Worker Pool in Go and Java

 // Go: worker pool